bgrimstad/splinter/README.md

-##Splinter
+##SPLINTER
-Splinter (SPLine INTERpolation) is a function approximation library implementing various multivariate splines in C++.
-With Splinter you can approximate any function in any number of variables using the following implementations:
+SPLINTER (SPLine INTERpolation) is a function approximation library implementing various multivariate splines in C++.
+With SPLINTER you can approximate any function in any number of variables using the following implementations:

 1. a speedy implementation of the tensor product [B-spline](http://en.wikipedia.org/wiki/B-spline), and
 2. a simple implementation of [radial basis function splines](http://en.wikipedia.org/wiki/Radial_basis_function), including the [thin plate spline](http://en.wikipedia.org/wiki/Thin_plate_spline).